gateio/gatews/go/README.md

 func main() {
 	// create WsService with ConnConf, this is recommended, key and secret will be needed by some channels
-	// ctx and logger could be nil, they'll be initialized by default
+	// ctx and logger could be nil, they'll be initialized by default ws, err := gate.NewWsService(nil, nil, gate.NewConnConfFromOption(&gate.ConfOptions{
-	// ws, err := gate.NewWsService(nil, nil, gate.NewConnConf("",
+		Key:           "YOUR_API_KEY",
-	// 	"YOUR_API_KEY", "YOUR_API_SECRET", 10))
+		Secret:        "YOUR_API_SECRET",
-	// RECOMMEND this way to get a ConnConf ws, err := gate.NewWsService(nil, nil, gate.NewConnConfFromOption(&gate.ConfOptions{
+		MaxRetryConn:  10, // default value is math.MaxInt64, set it when needs
-		Key: "YOUR_API_KEY", Secret: "YOUR_API_SECRET", MaxRetryConn: 10, SkipTlsVerify: false,
+		SkipTlsVerify: false,
 	}))
 	// we can also do nothing to get a WsService, all parameters will be initialized by default and default url is spot
 	// but some channels need key and secret for auth, we can also use set function to set key and secret